suraj5621/Learn/React_Questions.md

 ## Hooks

+ React hooks are predefine functions that allows the functional component to do dynamic changes and implement lifecycle methods.
+* React Hooks must be called only at the top level.
+It is not allowed to call them inside the nested functions, loops, or conditions.
+* It is allowed to call the Hooks only from the React Function Components

 ### useStates

 * It is used to manage the state.
 Its accept one value and return array of two things [state  , fxn ].
 It observe it if states are change then it rerender that component